-SD Inbound just hosted another San Diego HubSpot User Group featuring Brittany Chin, Product Manager at HubSpot.
+SD Inbound hosted another San Diego HubSpot User Group featuring Brittany Chin, Product Manager at HubSpot.
+In this blog, learn her best advice on how to use the HubSpot SEO tools.

 Brittany led a team to organize 14,000 blog posts into Topic Clusters at HubSpot.
 With that background, she flew in from Boston to meet with the San Diego crew and share the best practices for utilizing SEO tools inside HubSpot.